 It wasn’t for me.
 I didn’t have a place at that table, one where AAC users were discussing ways in which to advocate for themselves in the world.
 And Schuyler, my darling little baby girl who has inconceivably transformed into a young adult, didn’t need me there.
 She was able to handle herself entirely, and contribute and participate, without my help.
 I watched her improvise her way through an introductory speech she didn’t realize she needed to give, and then they broke for lunch.
 And I was gently shooed away.

 Which is absolutely how it should be.

 Schuyler’s advocacy has been growing over the past few years, although in a sense I suppose it would be impossible to really mark its beginning.
 She’s always been the most qualified person to tell her story.
 But this trip changed things for her.
 Suddenly it wasn’t me pushing her gently from the nest.
 There were other hands waiting to catch her when she took flight.
 A week after finding her Polymicrogyria family, she found her larger community, too.

 She was ready.

 So of all the stories about this past week I could tell, I think I’ll simply leave you with this.
-We went to the other side of the world and had a transformative experience, one that filled and grew our lives and our hearts.
+We went to the other side of the world and had a transformative experience.
 And I had that experience not with a child, not with the little girl who has inspired so much worry and so much wonder, but rather with a confident young adult.
 And that is not a small thing.
-In a week full of the great things in my life, a week where I found once and for all the few things I could build my world of, that fact most of all was extraordinary.
+In a week full of the great things in my life, that fact most of all was extraordinary.